Dogchamp/it-sees/about.md

 ---
 layout: page
-title: About
+title: About This Site
 permalink: /about/
 ---

 Collection of Projects for the GWU Computer Vision Course taught by Robert Pless.
+Gathered together for some simple front-end practice.